Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 Exercise 2
 ----------
-- Update the __main__ method to use argparse to get the field arg list from the command line
+- Update the __main__ method to use argparse to get the field arg list from the command line.
-- Using argparse, have __main__ chose the operation: We'll call the 'add' method if the user uses either '-a' or '--add' at the command line, or default to 'search'
+- Using argparse, have __main__ chose the operation: We'll call the 'add' method if the user uses either '-a' or '--add' at the command line, or default to 'search'.
 - Update __main__ so that the db_url can be either taken from command line flag ('-d') or read from an environment variable called 'DB_URL'.
 (Either is fine).